OpenTaal/opentaal-wordlist/README.md

 ![logo Keurmerk Spelling](images/keurmerk.png?raw=true)

 The Quality Mark Spelling for this word list has been given in 2017/2018.
-The next quality mark will be indicated with a more precise date.
+This quality mark has stopped since the end of 2018 and will not apply to future releases of this word list.

 ## Contents